 L = λ W

 WIP, or Work In Progress, is the average number of items in the process.
-Throughput is the average rate that the WIP items get through the queue.
-With cycle time being the average time spent in the queue.
+Throughput is the average rate that the WIP items get through the workflow.
+With cycle time being the average time spent going from in progress to completion.
 If you want to increase throughput and cycle time, you can limit the Work in Progress.